haloss1/iexplain-front/README.md

 2.  **Start developing.**

     ```shell
-    yarn develop
+    yarn start
     ```

 3.  **Open the code and start customizing!**

-    Your site is now running at http://localhost:8000!
+    Your site is now running at http://localhost:3000!